Bealby/Milestone-Project-2/README.md

 and resided in.

-The Website needs to be suitable for mobile devices, suiting users who want to browse the website while on the move.
+The Website needs to be suitable for mobile devices, suiting users who want to browse the Website while on the move.
 The desktop and tablet versions however will provide a more visual and expansive user experience.